trvrbrwn4/trvrbrwn4.github.io/readme.md

-# Personal Portfolio
-Welcome to the nitty gritty of my portfolio!
-This is where I have documentation about my portfolio- mainly for personal use, but thought it would be cool to make a readme file for GitHub.
+# What is this?
+This site is the home of my web portfolio and various web tools I have created.

+And ***this***, specifcally?
+This is just my documentation of it all.

+Feed your curiosity and look around- you never know what you might find. :)